The New Results-Oriented Workplace

 If you’re not willing to learn, you are going to get left behind.
 Whether that’s “fair” or not is irrelevant, it’s a fact in the world we live in today.

-If you’re an IT leader, you need to keep this in mind as well.
+If you’re an engineering leader, you need to keep this in mind as well.
 Are you encouraging your teams to adopt new technology that will help their careers, enable more exponential benefits, and help you recruit those workers trying to fill those holes they found in their resume?
 Are you ruling out candidates that don’t have enough experience in the technology that you use or are you trying to find the smartest, most emotionally intelligent, and best learners that you can find?
 Are you encouraging your people to keep learning, and are you giving them the time and opportunity to do it?
 What matters more to you, the results that your teams produce or how many hours they spend sitting in their desk chair?

 Focus on exponential technologies